SUSE/doc-unversioned/trento/migration/systemd-install.md

 1. Generate a self-signed certificate:

-    > Note: Remember to adjust `subjectAltName = DNS:trento.example.com` by replacing `trento.example.com` with your own domain and change the value `5` to the number of days for which you need the certificate to be valid.
+    > Note: Remember to adjust `subjectAltName = DNS:trento.example.com` by replacing `trento.example.com` with the actual domain name, and change the value `5` to the number of days for the certificate validity.
 For example, `-days 365` for one year.

     ```bash
     openssl req -newkey rsa:2048 --nodes -keyout trento.key -x509 -days 5 -out trento.crt -addext "subjectAltName = DNS:trento.example.com"